U.S. Airlines Throw Spotlight on Gulf Rivals

 But all this just scratches the surface.
 Government has always been a big buyer of plane tickets, and remains a significant customer through civilian and military programs – exclusively from domestic operators.

 Under the Partnership for Open and Fair Skies, the three leading U.S. airlines have asked the U.S. government to obstruct the expansion of the three top Gulf carriers.
 Is this really about protecting American jobs – as claimed by the various airline worker unions – or is it rather a turf war?

 Delta has invested in China Eastern Airlines, buying a 3.5% stake in July 2015, and American bought 2.7% of China Southern Airlines in March 2017.
 Both of these Chinese airlines are state-owned.
-The U.S. airline industry is not monolithic, and others carriers such as JetBlue and FedEx have distanced themselves from the big three, saying these airlines benefit unfairly from federal bailouts, Chapter 11 bankruptcies and anti-trust immunity.
+The U.S. airline industry is not monolithic, and others carriers such as JetBlue and FedEx have distanced themselves from the big three, saying the Replaced “they” with “these airlines”, as it wasn’t entirely clear who “they” referred to. se airlines benefit unfairly from federal bailouts, Chapter 11 bankruptcies and anti-trust immunity.

 On Thursday, 22nd June, American Airlines CEO Doug Parker wrote, "While anyone can purchase our shares in the open market, we aren't particularly excited about Qatar's outreach."

 The big three U.S. airlines will struggle to prove that anti-competitive behavior by the Gulf airlines is hurting their business, as they operate few rival flights according to the Business Travel Coalition.

 As the Gulf airlines are not direct competitors, the big three are more likely acting in support of their European partners.
 It is these European code-share partners which face growing competition from the Gulf airlines, according to a 2015 report by the CAPA Centre for Aviation.